Dr. Heather Lapham

 Alumni Hall 107B • (919) 962-3843 • firstname.lastname@example.org

 My earliest research explored how Native American participation in the historic-period deerskin trade initially altered indigenous lifeways in southwestern Virginia.
 Changes in the archaeological record in deer hunting, deerskin production, and exchange suggest certain seventeenth-century native communities altered their economic strategies to produce deerskins for commercial trade, and in the process transformed established sociopolitical systems.
 I continue to pursue my interests in intercultural interactions in a zooarchaeological research project in western North Carolina at the Berry site, the location of Spanish Fort San Juan (AD 1566-1568) and the native town of Joara.
 I am also studying animal economies in southern Mexico, particularly the use and management of animal resources (dogs, turkeys, and rabbits) and production of animal by-products in the Valley of Oaxaca at Classic and Early Postclassic period Zapotec sites, including the Mitla Fortress and El Palmillo, among others.

-To read more about my recent projects, check out the descriptions and links below.
+To learn more about my recent projects, check out the links below.
 These studies are funded by the National Science Foundation, National Geographic Society, and other research grants.

 • Joara and Fort San Juan